Why Should I Use a Life Care Plan

-First, let’s clarify who “I” is.
+First, let’s clarify who “I” is in the original question, “Why should I use a life care plan?”
 In other words, who is asking the question?
-There are 3 (maybe 4) unique perspectives
+There are 3-4 unique perspectives:

-- A Defense Attorney (representing an insurance co. or a defendant being sued for negligence)
+A defense attorney (representing an insurance company or a defendant being sued for negligence)

-In a case where there is litigation or potential litigation, the courts have sought the specialized knowledge of life care planners so that they, and juries, are better able to understand the long-term effects of serious and catastrophic injuries and the associated economic damages of such cases.
+In cases where there is litigation or potential litigation, the courts seek out specialized knowledge of life care planners, particularly those who are medical doctors with experience treating similar injuries.
+This way they—and juries—are better able to understand the long-term effects of serious and catastrophic injuries and the associated economic damages of such cases.

 Injured individual’s family or loved ones

-The Life Care Plan benefits because the plan will answer so many vital questions that usually surround the confusion and complexities of a serious or catastrophic injury.
-Families want their father, mother, spouse, etc. back after an injury.
-A Life Care Plan helps the injured individual “find their way back” to some quality of life, and to their rehab potential.
-The plan helps the injured individual reduce pain and suffering where possible and helps to avoid complications.
+The life care plan benefits are myriad.
+A plan put together by BiFulco Medical Group will answer many vital questions . . . everything surrounding the confusion and complexities of a serious or catastrophic injury.
+Families want their father, mother, spouse, or child back.
+They want to relieve their pain and move forward.
+A life care plan, and an experienced planner, helps the injured individual “find their way back” to some quality of life, and meet their rehab potential.
+The plan helps the injured individual reduce pain and suffering wherever possible and helps to avoid complications.

 Plaintiff Attorney (representing an injured individual)

-You and your staff benefit in several ways…the care plan enables you to communicate to all interested parties (insurance adjustor, defense attorney, juries and judge) what the “true nature” of the injury is, how much it will cost to care for your client, now and in the future.
-You benefit because your client now has an accurate and easy to understand roadmap to the future which spells out which doctors they should see, how often, and how much it will cost, what diagnostic tests should be done, how often and how much, etc.
+You and your staff benefit in several ways from the acquisition of a life care solution for your client.
+The care plan enables you to communicate to all interested parties (insurance adjustor, defense attorney, juries and judge) what the “true nature” of the injury is, and how much it will cost to care for your client, now and into the future.
+You also benefit because your client now has an accurate and easy-to-understand roadmap which spells out which doctors they should see, how often, and how much it will cost, which diagnostic tests should be done, how often and how much, etc.

 Defense Attorney (representing a defendant or insurance companies’ interests)

-You and your staff benefit in several ways… a life care planner can review and critique a plaintiff life care plan.
-A life care planner can write/create/author a defense life care plan.
-A life care planner can act as a consultant to you and your team and assist with deposition question of the plaintiff life care planner.
-So, in short, a defense life care planner can assist in shielding your insured from unnecessary loses or exposure financially by accurately clarifying the plaintiff’s future care needs.
+You and your staff benefit in several ways.
+A life care planner can review and critique a plaintiff life care plan.
+A life care planner can write, create, or author a defense life care plan.
+A life care planner can act as a consultant to you and your team and assist with deposition questions to the plaintiff life care planner.
+So, in short, a defense life care planner can assist in shielding your client from unnecessary losses or exposure financially by accurately clarifying the plaintiff’s future care needs.

-In addition to the above, a Life Care Planner who is a Physician, an MD such as Dr. BiFulco, who also happens to be an experienced treating Medical Doctor who specializes in Physical Medicine & Rehabilitation (aka Physiatry, pronounced fizz-eye-at-tree) can determine and opine on permanency, causation, reasonableness of past medical bills, life expectancy, and more.
+In addition to all of the above, there are further bonuses to working with a life care planner.
+The trick is to find the best possible one for your case.
+I am a licensed physician and MD, an experienced treating medical doctor who specializes in Physical Medicine & Rehabilitation (aka Physiatry, pronounced fizz-eye-at-tree).
+I can determine and opine on permanency, causation, the reasonableness of past medical bills, life expectancy, and more.
+I can help.